 - UWSS upon receipt of health application from the institution, we will fax to ETF.

 - ETF will notify plan provider to forward disability packet to employee.

 - Once the dependent has been removed from the MyETF system.
-The UWSC will enter the disability application into MyETF.
+The UWSS will enter the disability application into MyETF.
 The transaction will sit in Pending status.

-- Upon receipt of the disability status decision from the health provider, ETF will NOT forward decision to UWSC via email.
+- Upon receipt of the disability status decision from the health provider, ETF will NOT forward decision to UWSS via email.

 - If approved, ETF will approve pending transaction in MyETF system.